Bulandi (2000 film)

-Bulandi is a 2000 Indian Hindi-language drama film.
-It is a remake of the Tamil movie Nattamai.
-It stars Anil Kapoor in a dual role alongside Rajinikanth (who reprised his role from the Telugu film Pedarayudu), Rekha and Raveena Tandon in the lead roles.
-This is the last Hindi film appearance of Rajinikanth, who continued acting mainly in Tamil films, with his subsequent Hindi films only being dubbed versions of his Tamil films.
+Bulandi is a 2000 Indian Hindi-language drama film directed by T. Rama Rao.
+It is a remake of the 1994 Tamil film Nattamai and stars Anil Kapoor in a dual role alongside Rekha and Raveena Tandon in the lead roles with an ensemble supporting cast.
+Rajinikanth appears in a special appearance, who reprised his role from the 1995 Telugu film Pedarayudu.
+It marks Rajinikanth's final Hindi film to focus on Tamil cinema.